0xp3gasus/ETH-Transactions-Indexer/README.md

 - `block` is the block number.
 - `txhash` is the transaction hash.
 - `contract_to` recipient's Ethereum address in case of conotract.
-- `contacta_value` is the amount transfered of ERC20 tranction in its token.
+- `contract_value` is the amount transfered of ERC20 tranction in its token.
 - `status` is the transaction status introduce in the Byzantium fork of Ethereum, it indicates if the top-level call succeded or failed.
 For Pre-bizantium transactions value is null

 # Setup

-ETH-Transactions-Indexer can be configured with the following environment varibles:
+**ETH-Transactions-Indexer** can be configured with the following environment varibles:

-- `DB_NAME`: Postgres url of the database with the neccesary [schema]().
+- `DB_NAME`: Postgres url of the database with the neccesary [schema](db-schema.sql).
 It's mandatory.
 - `NODE_URL`: Ethereum node url.
 It's mandatory.
 The following providers are suppoorted:
   - IPC: Uses local file system, it is the fastest and the most secure.
   - WS: Works remotely, it faster than the HTTP